Omnisxiii2/IHSaGMS-submod-for-DIP/README.md

 The Improved Hulls Selection and Gun Model Selection submod for BrotherMunro's Dreadnoughts Improvement Mod adjusts the weapon models and hulls available for each newly added (non-vanilla) nation, making life a bit more visually interesting.
 Note that this submod may affect or break existing saves.

-##This submod is a work in progress and is not complete yet.
+##This submod is a continual work in progress.
+It may be a finished working product, but I'm keeping an open mind to potential fixes or changes.
 Here's what I need to do:
 * Fix scale issues on various gun models
-* Adjust nation-specific ship rosters
-* Complete gun rosters for Korea
+* Review current gameplay experiences through playtesting to make balance/content adjustments as necessary

 All versions of this submod will be saved and backed up here; however this submod was created when 3a10 was the current version and I will not be making versions for any DIP version older than this.
 You may freely use this in your own work.
 I appreciate credit but it is not necessary.
 Some helpful assistance was provided by Rocketlinux Jake_the_Drake, thank you two kindly!